If your studies have been impacted or you need support, contact us at SUBUAdvice@bournemouth.ac.uk or 01202 965779, Monday to Friday 10am-4pm.

 BU has a useful guide on ‘How to avoid academic offences’.

-What documents should I have to help me prepare for the panel?
+What documents should I have been provided with?

 You should normally have 10 working days’ notice of the panel and be provided with a set of documents normally at least 5 working days before the panel.
 The documentation may include: